-every six months\, almost double that of any other high-street licensed restaurant, making Wetherspoon one of the most recognisable brands on the high street.
+every six months, almost double that of any other high-street licensed restaurant, making Wetherspoon one of the most recognisable brands on the high street.

-average sales (incl VAT) per pub, per week, have increased by +55%, from £37,400 to £58,100.
+In the last 10 years, average sales (incl VAT) per pub, per week, have increased by 55%, from £37,400 to £58,100.
 Bar and food sales continue to grow each year, with the company continually evolving to adjust to changing customer demands, providing high-quality choices at sensible prices.